-ARTICLE 16 - INSURANCE AND RETIREMENT BENEFITS
+ARTICLE 17 - INSURANCE AND RETIREMENT BENEFITS

-- 1) All Employees who have completed eight (8) weeks of employment shall be covered by: (a) individual life insurance at one and one-half (11⁄2) times the Employee's annual salary; (b) accidental death and dismemberment insurance; (c) individual long-term disability insurance. - 2) All Employees who have completed eight (8) weeks of employment shall be covered by substantially the same or the same dental coverage as in calendar year 1993, provided the ACLU can do so at substantially the same cost. - 3) Effective April 1, 1993, the ACLU shall provide, for all Employees who have completed eight (8) weeks of employment, individual or family coverage, as the case may be, medical and hospitalization insurance pursuant to the Emblem Health/Local 2110 Point of Service Plan. - 4) Employees shall contribute to the cost of dental and medical coverage in the following amounts per pay period, commencing on November 1, 2013:
+- 1) All Employees who have completed eight (8) weeks of employment shall be covered by: (a) individual life insurance at one and one-half (11⁄2) times the Employee's annual salary; (b) accidental death and dismemberment insurance; (c) individual long-term disability insurance. - 2) All Employees who have completed eight (8) weeks of employment shall be covered by substantially the same or the same dental coverage as in calendar year 1993, provided the ACLU can do so at substantially the same cost. - 3) The ACLU shall provide, for all Employees, effective as of the first of the calendar month following their date of hire, individual or family coverage, as the case may be, medical and hospitalization insurance pursuant to the Emblem Health/Local 2110 Point of Service Plan.

+4) Employees shall contribute to the cost of dental and medical coverage in the following amounts per pay period, commencing on November 1, 2013: